NyleChristian/ComputerVisionBreakout/README.md

 1.  **Video Capture**
     -   Webcam frames are captured in real time using OpenCV.
 2.  **Visual Detection**
-    -   Multiple computer vision models were tested to identify hand or body motion.
+    -   Multiple computer vision models are used to identify hand motion or pose landmarks.
 3.  **Feature Extraction**
     -   Detected landmarks or objects are converted into coordinates representing player motion.
 4.  **Decision Logic**
-    -   The paddle position is calculated based on detected movement.
+    -   Paddle position is calculated based on detected hand movement.
 5.  **Game Control**
     -   The system sends automated keyboard commands to control the game.